 Our philosophy when we launched OpenView in 2006 was simple: do one thing and do it extremely well, and our “one thing” has been helping expansion-stage SaaS companies succeed at a critical juncture in their growth.
 As Founder and Partner, I’ve worked with a lot of these companies first-hand, and know when a product led strategy is a viable approach to growth.

 The Breakdown — PLG from Different Perspectives

-It’s widely understood that product led growth is a go-to-market strategy that is fueled by user interaction with the product and designed to drive rapid expansion as a company scales.
+It’s widely understood that product led growth is a go-to-market strategy that is fueled by user interaction with the product and is designed to drive rapid expansion as a company scales.
 But there are really two lenses you need to consider when looking at PLG for your company.

 The Customer Lens

 Each customer has many different interactions with a software company.
 They interact with the product, marketing, sales and customer success teams.
 There may also be financial and professional services interactions, depending on the type of customer and the company’s offerings.
 The key question to ask in the context of all these points of contact is how often can you set it up so that the interactions take place within the product in an experience that provides the customer with a quick response, an easy way to interact and the ability to take action.

 The Company Lens